Students engaging in the DPS Shakespeare Festival have many different opportunities of how to get involved.

 Poster and T-Shirt Design:

 - DPS is proud to feature the artwork of our student community.
-This year’s festival theme is “Macbeth.”
-We are now accepting student artwork submissions for the festival, which will be featured on the T-shirts, posters, website, etc. Here is an example from last year.
+This year’s festival theme is “Richard III.”
+We are now accepting student artwork submissions for the festival, which will be featured on the T-shirts, posters, website, etc. Here is an example from a previous festival.
 Please email all artwork submissions including student name, and grade (jpeg formatting is preferred) to Anna Estes.

 - The DPS Shakespeare Festival has a rich tradition of empowering students as Stage Managers throughout the festival.
 Students may apply via the stage manager page to take part in building their stage management skills, and experience with this on going tradition.